Six new COVID-19 cases registered overnight

 Six new cases of COVID-19 have been registered overnight, according to the latest figures released by the Health Ministry.

-Five more patients have recovered, with the total number of active cases standing at 39.
-Since the start of the pandemic in March, 608 people have recovered from the virus and nine patients have died.
+Two more patients have recovered, with the total number of active cases standing at 43.
+Since the start of the pandemic in March, 610 people have recovered from the virus and nine patients have died.

-In the past 24 hours, 1,236 swab tests were carried out.
-With a grand total of 84,053 tests having been carried out so far on the island.
+In the past 24 hours, 911 swab tests were carried out.
+With a grand total of 84,964 tests having been carried out so far on the island.
+The

-The Health Ministry said that two of the cases reported formed part of a cluster, while the other four were “sporadic,” and not linked to any known cluster or previously reported cases.
+The Health Ministry said one of the cases reported formed part of a known cluster which has now reached 19 cases, while the other five were “sporadic,” and not linked to any known cluster or previously reported cases.
+Four of which were asymptomatic.

-On Sunday Prime Minister Robert Abela announced that Malta will no longer be in a state of a public health emergency from 30 June.
+A legal notice issued on Monday evening said that as of 30 June, all COVID-19 restrictions related to public gatherings will be lifted.

-The lifting of the public health emergency will also see restrictions on gatherings of over 75 people removed.
+The notice also stated that Malta would no longer be in a state of a health emergency.

-Malta’s airport is set to open on 1 July with the PM announcing that all flight restrictions will be lifted 15 July.
+READ MORE: Restriction on public gatherings will be lifted from 30 June